Hindsight Learning for MDPs with Exogenous Inputs: MDPs with Exogenous Inputs

 \subsection{Generality of MDPs with Exogenous Inputs}

-As highlighted in \cref{sec:preliminary} we consider the finite horizon reinforcement learning setting where an agent is interacting with a Markov Decision Process (MDP)~\cite{puterman_markov_1994}.
-The underlying MDP is given by a five-tuple $(\S, \A, T, p, R, s_1)$ where $T$ is the horizon, $(\S, \A)$ denotes the set of states and actions, $R$ is the reward distribution, $p$ the distribution governing the transitions of the system, and $s_1$ is the given starting state.
+As highlighted in \cref{sec:preliminary} we consider the finite horizon reinforcement learning setting where an agent is interacting with a Markov Decision Process (MDP)~\citep{puterman2014markov}.
+The underlying MDP is given by a five-tuple $(\mathcal{S}, \A, T, p, R, s_1)$ where $T$ is the horizon, $(\mathcal{S}, \A)$ denotes the set of states and actions, $R$ is the reward distribution, $p$ the distribution governing the transitions of the system, and $s_1$ is the given starting state.

-\begin{definition} In an \textbf{MDP with Exogenous Inputs} we let $\bfxi = (\xi_1, \ldots, \xi_T)$ be a trace of exogenous inputs with each $\xi_t$ supported on the set $\Xi$.
+\begin{definition} In an \textbf{MDP with Exogenous Inputs} (Exo-MDP) we let $\bfxi = (\xi_1, \ldots, \xi_T)$ be a trace of exogenous inputs with each $\xi_t$ supported on the set $\Xi$.
 We assume that $\bfxi$ is sampled according to an unknown distribution $\PXi$.
 The agent has access to an endogenous or system state $x \in \X$.
 With this, the dynamics and rewards of the Markov decision process evolve where at time $t$, the agent selects their action $a_t \in \A$ based solely on $s_t = (x_t, \bfxi_{< t})$.
 After, the endogenous state evolves according to $x_{t+1} = f(s_t, a_t, \xi_{t})$, and the reward earned is $r(s_t, a_t, \xi_{t})$, and $\xi_t$ is observed.
 We assume that $f$ and $r$ are known by the principal in advance. \end{definition}

-Note that this imposes that the state space for the underlying MDP can be written as $\S = \X \times \Xi^{T}$ where the first component corresponds to the endogenous state and the second to the exogenous input trace observed so far.
-The distributional assumption additionally imposes that:
+Note that this imposes that the state space for the underlying MDP can be written as $\mathcal{S} = \X \times \Xi^{T}$ where the first component corresponds to the endogenous state and the second to the exogenous input trace observed so far.
+We use the shorthand $s_t$ to refer to $(x_t, \bfxi_{<t})$.